-The risks are substantially greater now than they were in 2013 because: 1) the Fed has kept interest rates so low for so long, and 2) the Fed has encouraged investors to speculate in riskier and risker assets (corporate junk bonds, bitcoin, unicorns, electric vehicle companies, meme stocks, NFTs, etc.) that will immediately deflate once the Fed reverses course.
+The risks are substantially greater now than they were previously because: 1) the Fed has kept interest rates so low for so long, and 2) the Fed has encouraged investors to speculate in riskier and risker assets (corporate junk bonds, bitcoin, unicorns, electric vehicle companies, meme stocks, NFTs, etc.) that will immediately deflate once the Fed reverses course.

 It’s all about to come crashing down

 All this money printing and deficit spending has created a speculative stock market and housing bubble of epic proportions.
 Once the Fed reverses direction, expect to see a 40–50% correction in the stock market and housing prices, high levels of unemployment and social unrest, and collapses in emerging markets which depend on American stability.
 Expect also the rise of new Putin-style autocratic rulers who promise “strong leadership” in return for absolute loyalty (competence being optional) and restrictions in personal liberty, freedom and rights — as democracy erodes.